How to use the text (single line) block

 Aliasfeature to use a different name in your dataset.

 You can extend your text input with suggestions that popup while the respondent types in your text input.
 The respondent can quickly select an item from your suggestions list.
-This way your text input can behave as a combination between a text input and a dropdown box.
+Please note that the respondent still can answer any free text, so also something different than the suggestions you supply.

 To activate this, enable the